-Main Causes of Cerebral Palsy Claims
+Common Types of Cerebral Palsy

-It is worth mentioning that not all cases of Cerebral Palsy are due to the negligent management of a mother’s pregnancy, delivery or indeed the neonatal care given to the baby by health professionals.
-In fact, it is rare for problems/complications during a mothers labour and delivery to cause Cerebral Palsy .In cases where negligence is not the case, cerebral palsy is caused by congenital malformation of the brain.
+It is worth mentioning that not all cases are due to the negligent management of a mother’s pregnancy, delivery or indeed the neonatal care given to the baby of health professionals.
+In fact, it is rare for problems/complications during a mother’s labour and delivery to cause Cerebral Palsy .In cases where negligence is not the case, cerebral palsy is caused by congenital malformation of the brain.
 Many cases are as a result of problems during pregnancy when a foetus brain is either damaged or does not develop normally.
 This can be due to infections, maternal health problems, a genetic disorder or something else that interferes with normal brain development.

-- Failure of medical personnel to deal competently with an abnormal CGT trace and respond to changes in the baby’s heart rate – CGT is a monitor that tracks the baby’s heart rate and provides an indication of the well-being of the baby.
+- Failure of medical personnel to deal competently with an abnormal CGT trace and respond to changes in the baby’s heart rate.
+CGT is a monitor that tracks the baby’s heart rate and provides an indication of the well-being of the baby.

 - Misuse of Oxytocin/Syncline used to induce or accelerate labour.

-- Injuries cause during delivery by forceps/vacuum
+- Injuries caused during delivery by forceps/vacuum.

 - Injuries caused to the baby due to placental abruption or even incompetently performed resuscitation of a sick newborn.

-- Leaving the baby in the birth canal for too long, leading to a lack of oxygen – this is known as intrapartum asphyxia.
+- Leaving the baby in the birth canal for too long, leading to a lack of oxygen.
+This is known as intrapartum asphyxia.

-- Failure to perform caesarean section where necessary
+- Failure to perform caesarean section where necessary.